vault-42/AIND_DNN_Speech_Recognizer/README.md

  `sample_models.py` - This file contains the implementation details of the models called in the `vui_notebook,ipynb` script

+This project requires Python 3.6 to run.
+The `requirements.txt` file contains the additional Python packages needed to run this project.

 To run the project open and execute the Jupyter Notebook.
 In the terminal execute:

 `jupyter notebook vui_notebook.ipynb`